ssandona/Utilities/Glue/reports/README.md

 - **glue.driver.ExecutorAllocationManager.executors.numberAllExecutors** : The number of actively running job executors.
 - **glue.driver.ExecutorAllocationManager.executors.numberMaxNeededExecutors** : The number of maximum (actively running and pending) job executors needed to satisfy the current load.

 The first metric highlights the number of Executors allocated at a specific point in time and so reflect the actual resources utilization.
-The second metric highlights the number of Executors need estimated at a specific point in time and can be useful to evalaute the value we selected for "Maximum number of workers" (See more info in <a href="https://docs.aws.amazon.com/glue/latest/dg/monitoring-awsglue-with-cloudwatch-metrics.html" target="_blank">Monitoring AWS Glue Using Amazon CloudWatch Metrics</a> and <a href="https://docs.aws.amazon.com/glue/latest/dg/monitor-debug-capacity.html" target="_blank">Monitoring for DPU Capacity Planning</a>.
+The second metric highlights the number of Executors need estimated at a specific point in time and can be useful to evaluate the value we selected for "Maximum number of workers" (See more info in <a href="https://docs.aws.amazon.com/glue/latest/dg/monitoring-awsglue-with-cloudwatch-metrics.html" target="_blank">Monitoring AWS Glue Using Amazon CloudWatch Metrics</a> and <a href="https://docs.aws.amazon.com/glue/latest/dg/monitor-debug-capacity.html" target="_blank">Monitoring for DPU Capacity Planning</a>.

 On the script for each Job Run configured with autoscaling we collect from CloudWatch values of the 2 metrics every 5 minutes for the entire duration of the execution.
 We then compure the p0, p25, p50, p75 and p100 percentiles for those as a summary.
 For each Job Run configured without autoscaling we setup the percentiles values for those 2 metrics with the value of "Requested number of workers".